 If your established corporate identity conflicts with existing Massachusetts registrations, file a DBA attachment with your foreign registration.
 This strategic approach maintains your corporate identity consistency in other states while establishing Massachusetts operations under a compliant alternative trade name.

-Your Massachusetts registered agent must maintain a physical street address within state boundaries—P.O. boxes are prohibited.
+Your Massachusetts registered agent must maintain a physical street address within state boundaries; P.O. boxes are prohibited.
 They must be available during reasonable business hours to accept service of process, including lawsuits, subpoenas, and other legal documents requiring personal delivery.

 The agent also serves as the official recipient for communications from the Massachusetts Secretary of the Commonwealth, including annual report reminders and compliance notices.

 Registration marks the beginning, not the end, of your Massachusetts compliance obligations.
-Foreign corporations face three primary ongoing requirements that require careful attention to deadlines and procedures.
+Foreign corporations face several primary ongoing requirements that require careful attention to deadlines and procedures.

 Late filing may result in penalties, and corporations that remain delinquent for extended periods risk administrative dissolution, which requires reinstatement procedures and additional fees to restore good standing.